Frequently Asked Questions

 In another technique, called magnetic resonance imaging, a strong magnet linked to a computer produces images that indicate whether lung cancer has spread to the brain or spinal cord.

-Physicians develop a treatment plan comprising surgery, radiation therapy, chemotherapy, or a combination of the three, and tailor it to each patient's needs.
+Physicians will develop a lung cancer treatment plan comprising surgery, radiation therapy, chemotherapy, or a combination of the three, and tailor it to each patient's needs.

-Patients may have just one form of treatment or a combination, depending on their needs; several specialists may work as a team to provide treatment.
+Patients may have just one form of treatment or a combination, depending on their needs; several specialists may work as a team to provide treatment for lung cancer.

 - An operation to remove only a small part of the lung is called a segmental or wedge resection.